 If any person feels that their rights under the non-discrimination statement may have been potentially violated, they may contact the Office of Civil Rights (OCR) with or without working with NUNM to correct the issue.
 Information regarding OCR complaints can be found on their website.

 The university provides educational programming that works towards the prevention of sexual and other types of violence, discrimination and harassment.

 NUNM, in compliance with state and federal laws and regulations, does not discriminate on the basis of race, color, national origin, religion, sex, sexual orientation, marital status, age, disability, or veteran’s status in any of its policies, procedures, or practices.
 This nondiscrimination policy covers admission and access to, and treatment and employment in, university programs and activities, including but not limited to academic admissions, financial aid, educational services, and employment.
 Title IX also prohibits gender–based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex–stereotyping, even if those acts do not involve conduct of a sexual nature.

 The dean of students has been designated to handle inquiries regarding NUNM’s Title IX policies and procedures.

 The Title IX coordinator’s responsibilities are critical to the development, implementation, and monitoring of meaningful efforts to comply with Title IX legislation, regulation, and case law.
-In broad terms, the Title IX coordinator oversees monitoring of college policy in relation to Title IX law developments; implementation of grievance procedures, including notification, investigation and disposition of complaints; provision of educational materials and training for the campus community; conducting and/or coordinating investigations of complaints received pursuant to Title IX; ensuring a fair and neutral process for all parties; and monitoring all other aspects of NUNM’s Title IX compliance.
+In broad terms, the Title IX coordinator oversees monitoring of university policy in relation to Title IX law developments; implementation of grievance procedures, including notification, investigation and disposition of complaints; provision of educational materials and training for the campus community; conducting and/or coordinating investigations of complaints received pursuant to Title IX; ensuring an equitable and neutral process for all parties; and monitoring all other aspects of NUNM’s Title IX compliance.